OlivierHK/FPGA_Monolithic_SHA3-Solidity_Miner_VU9p_600MHz/README.md

 This design is implementing complex Reset mechanism and Xilinx Sysmon monitoring, coupled to the novative "Ping-Pong" dual-MMCME core frequency Sweep-Up/Down to avoid any damage on the FPGA by sudden power Dump or Over-Temperature.

-Communication with the computer hosting the miner software is done via simple UART protocol (kudos to Jakub Cabal for his SIMPLE UART FOR FPGA design).
+Communication with the computer hosting the miner software is done via simple UART protocol (kudos to Jakub Cabal for his SIMPLE UART FOR FPGA design):
-An input UART frame contains the message header to be hashed, and miner configuration (Core frequency, Voltage/Temperature shutdown values,...).
+- An input UART frame contains the message header to be hashed, and miner configuration (Core frequency, Voltage/Temperature shutdown values,...).
-An output UART frame contains a winning Nonce (Golden Ticket), and status of the FPGA.
+- An output UART frame contains a winning Nonce (Golden Ticket), and status of the FPGA.

-An extra I2C interface has been added for the Arduino/PMIC present on the Atlo platform to check FPGA's Sysmon status.
+- An extra I2C interface has been added for the Arduino/PMIC present on the Atlo platform to check FPGA's Sysmon status.

-A PCIe interface can later be implemented to get rid of the UART interface and to reduce overall latency.
+- A PCIe interface can later be implemented to get rid of the UART interface and to reduce overall latency.